senrishabh/competitive-balance/notes.md

 # Summer 2023 notes

-Future goals
+### 2023-05-31

-- Create Github account
+- Created Github account
-- Learn Git
+- Created SSH key and added to Github
+- Created this repository

 ### 2023-05-15